visualcurrent/Notion-2-Obsidan/README.md

 ```

 ## ImportError: Unable to find tkinter package.
-Tkinter is a little tricker to install, it requires your python
+Tkinter is a little tricker to install, it requires your python installation to include it natively.

 If you're on MacOS, you can install a python distribution which supports tkinter:
 ```